FabriBertani/Plugin.XamarinAppRating/README.md

 /// </summary>
 public Task PerformPlatformRateAppAsync(string packageName = null)
 ```
-This method will open _Google Play_ store page of your current application on _Google Play_ app.
+This method will open **_Google Play app_** on the store page of your current application.
 Otherwise it will try to open the store page on browser.

-The **packageName** property it's optional but you should provide it as an alternative to open the store in browser if main method fail.
+If neither main nor alternative methods work, it will display an alert announcing the error.

-If both main and alternative methods fail it will display an alert announcing the error.
+`packageName` property it's optional but you should provide it as an alternative to open the store in browser if main method fail.

 ### iOS
 ```csharp